Most health conscious folks know sugar cereal is bad. But ALL cereal? Come on…

 On top of this, the body cannot absorb many key nutrients if they are not consumed with foods that contain saturated fat.
 If you’re eating boxed cereal with low-fat or skim milk, the vitamins and minerals added in are providing virtually no nutritional benefit.

-CEREAL MYTH #3: But I eat organic, high fiber Kashi cereal.
-Surely, that’s good for me?
+HEALTHY CEREAL LIE #3: But I eat organic, high fiber Kashi cereal.
+Surely, that's good for me?

 FACT: High fiber, organic cereals made from “healthier” grains are marketed as the best nutritional choices.
 These cereals tend to have more protein than conventional dry packaged cereals.
 When the high-protein grains are extruded they produce even more denatured protein.
 So your “healthy” cereal is potentially worse for your body than junk cereal since they contain more high-protein grains that have been ultra-processed. (source)